 This has wider uses than storytelling or smartphone games.
 It can be used to create digitally enhanced training experiences for soldiers.

-Virtual reality comprises mainly auditory and visual stimulation.
+Virtual reality comprises mainly auditory and visual stimulation and has been used by B2B clients like TMF Group, we created an exhibition launch film to showcase their VR app.
 A VR experience is a computer-generated one that takes place in an immersive environment.

 What Does This Mean for Storytelling?

 Audiences of the future will experience the real world around us in a completely different way.

 This provides creative businesses and technology experts with an exciting opportunity to find new ways to captivate the public.
 Virtual, mixed and augmented reality storytelling are set to transform how we perceive our environment.

 From the entertainment industry to schools, the UK is positioned to be at the forefront of this tech revolution.

 Some new funding, up to £33 million, was provided by the government to develop new products and services that exploit immersive technologies, such as AR apps.

 Investments were made in areas such as: